 - Map out floor space in the entryway or closet for your most worn boots.

-- Place boot mats on the ground to protect the floors from any salt, dirt or moisture from the boots.
+- Use boot mats to protect the floors from any salt, dirt, or moisture.

 - Line the boots up neatly in one or two rows.